FlareSwap/uikit-1.3.27/README.md

-# ApeSwap UIkit
+# FlareSwap UIkit

-ApeSwap UIkit is a set of React components and hooks used to build pages on ApeSwap's apps.
+FlareSwap UIkit is a set of React components and hooks used to build pages on FlareSwap's apps.
 It also contains a theme file for dark and light mode.

 ## Install

-`yarn add @apeswapfinance/uikit`
+`yarn add @Flareswap/uikit`

 ## Setup

 ### Theme

-Before using ApeSwap UIkit, you need to provide the theme file to styled-component.
+Before using FlareSwap UIkit, you need to provide the theme file to styled-component.

 ```
 import { ThemeProvider } from 'styled-components'
-import { light, dark } from '@apeswapfinance/uikit'
+import { light, dark } from '@Flareswap/uikit'
 ...
 <ThemeProvider theme={isDark}>...</ThemeProvider>
 ```